-Ethical metals come up a lot in the conversation about sustainable jewelry, but ethical gemstones and ethical diamonds are a big part of sustainable jewelry too.
 Sourcing ethical diamonds, alternative diamonds, and sustainably mined gemstones can be tricky when it comes to ethical fine jewelry as reliable certifications are limited.
 If you are wondering how to find ethical diamonds, what makes ethical gemstones...well ethical, or where to get these sustainable pieces, then this article is for you.
-First, let's take a look all the terms out there and what it means for gemstones, diamonds, and alternative diamonds to be ethical and why we need to discontinue the term "conflict-free".
+First, let's take a look all the terms out there and what it means for gemstones, and diamonds to be ethical.

 What does it mean to be an ethical and sustainable gemstone?
 This means the gemstones or diamonds are mined and cut ethically, have minimal impact on the environment, or are created in a sustainable way.
 It also means that everyone in the supply chain is treated fairly and is not supporting: child labor, slave labor, unfair pay, unsafe working conditions or forced work.